isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng.md

 As <i>F.M.S.R.</i> is an "orphan work" - meaning the copyright holder who is able to grant permission for reproduction is unknown - it hindered the usual routine of presenting a paper and developing it into a publishable scholarly article.
 Unfortunately, the copyright information and details of the author were destroyed when the office of his London publisher, Arthur H Stockwell, was bombed during World War II. <sup>6</sup> As I could not locate any information about the author, I was unable to track down his family who would have inherited the copyright.
 Current laws on intellectual property rights state that copyright expires 70 years after the death of the author but, without the necessary biographical information on Teo, there was no way to ascertain when exactly he died, if indeed he is dead.

 Then came my Eureka moment.
 As I started reading the peripheral information added to the poem.
-I noticed a footnote to Section VII of <i>F.M.S.R.</i>, which stated that the section was published as an independent poem titled "The Song of the Night Express" in the 1937 spring issue of <i>Life and Letters To-day<i>, a British literary magazine. <sup>7</sup>Curious to know if Section VII and "The Song" were identical.
+I noticed a footnote to Section VII of <i>F.M.S.R.</i>, which stated that the section was published as an independent poem titled "The Song of the Night Express" in the 1937 spring issue of <i>Life and Letters To-day</i>, a British literary magazine. <sup>7</sup>Curious to know if Section VII and "The Song" were identical.
 I decided to seek out "The Song".

 The data bore out.
 In <i>Life and Letters To-day</i> was Section VII of <i>F.M.S.R.</i>, re-titled as “The Song of the Night Express”, which starts with “For he chánts of the whéels/ Of the whéels revolving, revolving".
 But also stumbled upon an unexpected surprise.
 The poem was attributed not to “Francis P. Ng” but to “Teo Poh Leng”. <sup>8</sup>There was also a short biographical note about Teo, introducing him as having been born in 1912, serving as a primary school master in Singapore and having written poems that won the approval of British poet Silvia Townsend Warner and Cornish poet Ronald Bottrall. <sup>9</sup>

 Suddenly in the face of precious information I had been unable to gather for half a year, a shiver of excitement pulsed through me.
 Who exactly was Teo Poh Leng?
 Why did he publish under a different name?
 Why did he publish his poem in the United Kingdom?
 With these questions swirling in my head, I spent countless hours at my desk, trawling the Internet for more details as well as reaching out to various Singaporeans with many inquiries.

-##**PIECING TOGETHER A PUZZLE: TEO'S BIOGRAPHY**
+#### **PIECING TOGETHER A PUZZLE: TEO'S BIOGRAPHY**

 Trawling through NewspaperSG, the digital newspaper database of the National Library Board (NLB), Singapore, to locate articles that contain the name Teo Poh Leng.
 I was able to ascertain that Francis P. Ng was a pseudonym that Teo adopted for <i>F.M.S.R.</i>.
 No wonder I could not find anything under Francis p.
 Ng!
 While I was still in Germany, I contacted librarian Tim Yap Fuan at the National University of Singapore (NUS), who was able to locate and make available to me pertinent materials from the NUS Central Library.